Tax-Justice-Network/unitary-taxation/README.md

 First you need to log in to ibfd.org website with an subscribed account.
 Details can be found in the notebooks comments.

+Paths to input dataset must be set and can be found in `src/config.py` file.

 In order to generate the report run the following jupyter notebook in the following order:
    ```sh
    1.clean_data.ipynb